Down Payment Assistance Programs in Michigan 2026

 City of Detroit Down Payment Assistance Program

-Detroit’s Down Payment Program offers up to $25,000 in grants to first-time homebuyers who are Detroit residents with low to moderate incomes.
+Detroit’s Down Payment Program offers up to $25,000 in assistance to first-time homebuyers who are Detroit residents with low to moderate incomes.

-Eligibility: Buyers must meet income limits (often 80% AMI or less), purchase within city limits, and complete homebuyer counseling.
+Eligibility: Buyers must have household income at or below 80% AMI, purchase within city limits, and complete homebuyer counseling.

 City of Grand Rapids Homebuyer Assistance Fund